Jimmy Stewart Remains Uncorrupted by Hollywood & Frank Capra's Name Is Above the Title. It's Mr. Smith Goes to Washington (1939).

 A Problematic Bill

-The location Jeff chooses for his camp is Willet Creek, the same Willet Creek that Taylor desires to build his dam on…
+The location Jeff chooses for his camp is Willet Creek.
+The same Willet Creek that Taylor plans to build his dam on…

 Immediately, Saunders knows there’s going to be trouble.

-She tries to stay out of it, but her heart gets in the way, and she tells Jeff about the Taylor political machine, and the corruption behind the bill Senator Paine seeks to pass.
+She tries to stay out of it, but her heart gets in the way.
+Saunders tells Jeff about the Taylor political machine, and the corruption behind the bill Senator Paine seeks to pass.

 At first, Jeff can’t believe it.
 But after confronting Taylor and Paine, he realizes that everything Saunders said is true.
 Taylor tries to keep Jeff from exposing him and Paine with a bribe.
-But Jeff can’t be bought, and refuses.
+But Jeff refuses.
+He can’t be bought.

 As a result, on the Senate floor the next day, Senator Paine tells lies about Jeff, assigning Taylor’s nefarious motives for Willet Creek to Jeff.
 Pain tells the Senate that Jeff already owns the land he proposed for the boys camp, and as such would profit financially from his bill, if passed.
 Paine even presents fake evidence showing Jeff owns the land.
 He calls for Jeff’s dismissal from the Senate.